 If you’re seeking a BB&T-like bank for a private student loan, consider what drew you to BB&T in the first place.
 It’s a one-stop-shop for other financial products, it includes online education tools, and it has 1,700 branches across 15 states and Washington, D.C.

-Here are four more lenders with similar features:
+Here are three more lenders with similar features:

 BB&T announced plans to merge with student loan lender SunTrust Bank in February 2019.
 The merger is pending regulatory approval, so it’s currently unclear whether BB&T customers would receive any special perks for borrowing for college via SunTrust.